RobotsBuildingEducation/Educate/README.md

+this repo is now a feature in Robots Building Education and will no longer see any updates.

 # What's Up Bendejos

 I'm working here at the moment and building the app behind the Patreon.
 Some of you may have seen it.
 It's pretty cool: